 PIP also includes survivor benefits of up to $900 per month for disability and loss of income and $25 per day in substitution benefits, both limited to up to one year.

-• Coverage definitions
+Coverage definitions

 Factors affecting Kansas car insurance rates in 2026

-Hail and wind storms
+Hail and severe storms

 Wildlife collisions

-Urban vs rural crash severity
+Urban and rural crash patterns

 High-speed corridors and long response times